Proton Structure from a Soft-Wall Holographic QCD Model: Mass Spectrum, Form Factors, and Mechanical Properties: Conclusion

 \section{Conclusion}

 In the study of proton structure, we employ a soft-wall model that incorporates a dilaton field $\Phi(z)=k_1^2z^2tanh(k_2^4z^2/k_1^2)$.
 This model breaks conformal symmetry in the low-energy region to generate confinement effects and simulates gluon condensation in the high-energy region, thereby more closely approximating the actual behavior of quantum chromodynamics compared to the traditional $\Phi(z)=k_3^2z^2$-type soft-wall model.
-Our primary achievement is a comprehensive investigation of proton structure through calculations of the proton mass spectrum, electromagnetic and gravitational form factors, and proton radius.
-Subsequently, using the gravitational form factors as input, we computed the scattering cross-section for the $\gamma p\rightarrow J/\psi p$ process, and the results show excellent agreement with experimental measurements.
+In this work, we investigate the proton structure by calculating the mass spectrum, electromagnetic form factors, electromagnetic radius, and gravitational form factors.
+Using these gravitational form factors as input, we then obtain the mechanical properties of the proton.

-We first calculated the proton mass spectrum by solving a Schrödinger-like equation incorporating anomalous dimensions.
-The results exhibit a deviation of less than 3\% from experimental data, demonstrating excellent consistency.
+We begin by calculating the proton mass spectrum using a Schrödinger-like equation incorporating anomalous dimensions.
+The results exhibit a deviation of less than 3\% from experimental data, demonstrating good consistency.

-Subsequently, using the same set of parameters, we computed the electromagnetic and gravitational form factors.
-In the calculation of gravitational form factors, the graviton can be decomposed into a transverse-traceless part and a trace part, which couple to the form factors $A$ and $D$, respectively.
-We first derived $A$.
-Then, based on the correspondence between the electromagnetic form factors and the zeroth and first moments of generalized parton distribution functions, we postulated a scaling relation $A/D\propto Q^2$ in the large $Q^2$ region.
-This assumption was motivated by the observed scaling behavior of the electromagnetic form factor ratio $F_1/F_2\propto Q^2$, leading us to propose a similar scaling relation for $A/D$.

-Finally, using the obtained gravitational form factors as input, we calculated the scattering cross-section for $J/\psi$ photoproduction.
-The results are consistent with experimental measurements, thereby validating the reasonableness of our model and its fundamental assumptions.
+Subsequently, using the same parameters, we predict the electromagnetic form factors, electromagnetic radius, and gravitational form factor $A(Q^2)$ of the proton.
+These predictions are found to be consistent with experimental measurements and lattice calculations.

+Next, we separate the graviton into a transverse traceless part and a trace part, which allows us to obtain an expression for $D(Q^2)$.
+The only parameter is determined from the lattice input $D(0)$.
+Our calculated $D(Q^2)$ is found to be reasonably consistent with the lattice data.
+Finally, with the gravitational form factors in hand, we evaluate the spatial distribution of mechanical properties within the proton.

+Furthermore, we have compared our results with those of the soft-wall model and the modified warp factor model.
+Our model exhibits the smallest relative average deviation, demonstrating that it can simultaneously describe these observables with higher accuracy than the these models.

 Although the results are encouraging, it is essential to acknowledge several limitations of this study.
 For instance, some discrepancies remain between our calculated magnetic form factor and electromagnetic radius and the corresponding experimental measurements.
 Future research should aim to clarify these discrepancies and explore the long-term implications of our findings.
 Furthermore, applying this framework to study other hadrons and their interactions may contribute to a deeper understanding within the broader context of quantum chromodynamics.